Thunderbolt 4 and USB4 are next-gen technologies that are similar in a lot of ways. But there are also some key differences.

 But Thunderbolt 4 is guaranteed to meet certain minimum specs that USB4 devices may not always match.

-With the first devices with USB4 and/or Thunderbolt 4 set to ship by the end of 2020, let’s take a look at what sets the two apart from one another… and their predecessors.
+With the first devices with USB4 and/or Thunderbolt 4 now shipping, let’s take a look at what sets the two apart from one another… and their predecessors.

 If you just want an at-a-glance way to see how the standards stack up against one another, scroll down and check out our comparison table.
 But it’s also helpful to understand a little of the history of USB and Thunderbolt.